5 Best Ways To Invest 50K Wisely For 2021 And Beyond

 • In most states, there’s no age limit for distributions.
 For example, if your 30-year-old decides to go back to school, they are not penalized for using the money.

-• There are no income restrictions to contributing.
+• There are no income restrictions to contribute.

-• Contributions are subject to gift tax exemption limits, which is currently $15,000.
+• Contributions are subject to gift tax exemption limits, which are currently $15,000.

-• You’re allowed to superfund 529 plans which means making up to five years of contributions at once.
+• You’re allowed to superfund 529 plans, which means you can make up to five years of contributions at once.

 • Withdrawals are federal income tax-free and state income tax-free in most states.